 Like the hotel in London, the Sofitel Brussels was brand new.
 They were still finishing some landscaping around the exterior but everything inside was quite lovely.
 Another new modern hotel with all the amenities you could ask for and a very comfy bed.

-The food was good, the Staff were friendly and it was in a good location on one side of a square with lots of little pubs, restaurants and shops.
+The food was good, the Staff were friendly and helpful and the hotel was in a good locatio.
+On a square with lots of little pubs, restaurants and shops.
 This was a very nice place indeed.

 Biggest Loser: NH Heidelberg, Germany

 Funny that none of the photos on the website looked like our hotel room!
 This one really missed the mark all around.
 I was happy to check out of this hotel.